 Be prepared for the fact that you may be the focus of some angry reactions or outbursts.
 It is not necessarily a reflection on you or the things you are attempting to do.
 Don’t get angry in return or give up on the person when this happens.
 They are angry for one simple reason.
 We cannot give them what they want the most.
 Namely the return of the person they have lost.
 The feelings of helplessness around such a situation lead people to be angry.
 The person is not angry at us, hard as it may be to be objective.

-While not minimizing the pain and difficulty of grief, we need to give the griever hope.
+While not minimizing the pain and difficulty of grief, we can hold hope for the griever.
 Hope that someday the pain will subside.
 Hope that life will have meaning again.
 Hope that someday life will make sense again.
-Such a feeling of hope will bring comfort, the realization that things will get better, and that they will find the grace and the strength to carry on.
+Such a feeling of hope will bring comfort, the realization that things will get better and that they will find the grace and the strength to carry on.
 This is why support groups can be so helpful.
-They show people whose loss is recent that others have survived the anguish and the agony, and are finding new meanings for their life.
+They show people whose loss is recent that others have survived the anguish and the agony and are finding new meanings for their life.

 Grief in the Workplace